zichner/primerDesign/README.md

 #### Configuration file

-In the configuration file, you specify the location of the reference genome, of the Primer3 paramter files, and of the executables primer3_core, as blastn, as well as samtools.
+In the configuration file, you specify the location of the reference genome, of the Primer3 paramter files, and of the executables primer3_core, as blastn, as well as blastdbcmd.
 Furthermore, you can define the paraemters used for the primer design.

 #### List of genomic variants